grompe/BTWTweak/patcher/readme.txt

-Grom PE's Better Than Wolves Total Conversion tweak mod v0.6a (Compatible with Better Than Wolves V4.8911+)
+Grom PE's Better Than Wolves Total Conversion tweak mod v0.6b (Compatible with Better Than Wolves V4.8911+)

 [********** Change Log ************]

+v0.6b

+- Now beds are usable again and allow players to regenerate even when hungry.
+  Regeneration rate is doubled and hunger rate is halved when resting.

 v0.6a